Draganovets

 Draganovets is a village in Northern Bulgaria.
 The village is located in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Draganovets currently has a population of 501 people with a permanent address registered in the settlement.

 Geography

-Draganovets village is located in Municipality Targovishte, 25 kilometers South away from Targovishte.
+Draganovets village is in Municipality Targovishte, 25 kilometers South away from Targovishte.

 The continental climate makes the area perfect for the main occupation of the local population which is tobacco harvest and animal husbandry.

 The elevation of the village ranges between 200 and 299 meters with an average elevation of 219 meters above sea level.